Research Advancement in Health Sciences Librarianship Award

 - Magnet Recognition Program: New Knowledge, Innovation, and Improvement requirement

-- The online form and supporting documentation must be received at MLA headquarters no later than November 1.
+- The online form and supporting documentation must be received no later than October 15.

 - The nomination must contain at least the following elements: